 Completing the HESI Admission Assessment (A2) exam is one of your first steps in the admission process for Chamberlain University’s 3-Year Bachelor of Science in Nursing degree program.
-So what’s involved with the exam?
+So, what is HESI?
+What’s involved with the HESI A2 exam?
 Here are five things you should know:

 - The HESI A2 consists of seven academic exams and a personality profile that identifies the applicant’s learning style.

 - A minimum standard custom score for the HESI A2 Exam is 73.

 - Applicants are allowed two attempts to take the HESI nursing entrance exam, and all seven academic exams must be completed each time the assessment is taken.